 Many cleaning kits include lubricant, gun cleaner, or a combination cleaner-lubricant-preservative (CLP).
 If your kit comes with CLP, you’ll still want to invest in your own lube.
 CLP alone simply isn’t as effective as CLP and lube together.

-How Do I Choose the Best Cleaning Kit?
+How Do You Choose the Best Cleaning Kit?

 So, why would you choose one AR-15 cleaning kit versus another?
 There are any number of considerations.
 However, there are three main things you’ll need to take into account.